solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     Deployments are done by `DEPLOYER_EOA` when running through a proposal `forge script,` and therefore, an address with this exact name must exist in the Addresses.json file.
 Foundry can be leveraged to actually broadcast the deployments when using the `broadcast` flag combined with `--account` flag.
 Please refer to the [foundry docs](https://book.getfoundry.sh/tutorials/best-practices?highlight=broadcast#scripts) for further assistance.
 Alternatively, when proposals are executed through `forge script,` the deployer address is the proposal contract itself.

 -   `afterDeployMock()`: Post-deployment mock actions.
-Such actions can include pranking, etching, etc.
+Such actions can include pranking, etching, etc. Example: In [Arbitrum Timelock](../../mainnet-examples/ArbitrumTimelock.md) this method is used to set a new `outBox` for `Arbitrum bridge` using `vm.store` foundry cheatcode.

 <a id="#build-function"></a>